MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-firewalls.md

 ### Windows Admin Center ports
 - TCP port 445
-- TCP port 5985 (if using WinRM 2.0 default HTTP connectivity)
+- TCP port 5985 (this is the default port used by WinRM 2.0 for HTTP connections)
-- TCP port 5986 (if using WinRM 2.0 default HTTPS connectivity)
+- TCP port 5986 (this is the default port used by WinRM 2.0 for HTTPS connections)

 ### Failover Clustering ports
 - ICMPv4 and ICMPv6